 South Dakota Native Tourism Alliance

-The South Dakota Native Tourism Alliance (SDNTA) is an ad hoc network of representatives from the nine federally recognized Tribal Nations in South Dakota, and local, state, and federal partners, working together to assess the potential for Indigenous Tourism.
+As of 2021, the GW IITS, as part of a technical assistance project funded by the Bureau of Indian Affairs Office of Indian Energy and Economic Development, is supporting the establishment of the SDNTA.
+The SDNTA continues to meet monthly and operates as an ad hoc network of representatives from the nine federally recognized Tribal Nations in South Dakota, and local, state, and federal partners, working together to assess the potential for Native Tourism.
 The SDNTA members are working together to develop tourism as a catalyst for economic growth.